-The Historian's Craft, Popular Memory, and Wikipedia (Spring 2012 version)
+The Historian's Craft, Popular Memory, and Wikipedia (2012 revision)

 Permalink for this paragraph 0 How has the digital revolution transformed the writing of history?
 If asked, I suspect most historians would point to the tremendous advantages of electronic access to published scholarship and primary sources.
 In this view, the digital revolution has served primarily to enhance scholarly productivity, much as other once new technologies such as online card catalogues and word processing software facilitated research and writing.
 Yet as the essays in this volume demonstrate, digital spaces offer platforms for entirely new kinds of research while “digital-first” publishing simultaneously accelerates the propagation of ideas.
 As Dan Cohen observes, this nascent transformation in the historian’s craft challenges an academic status quo that assumes scholarly success and intellectual credibility stem from a Ph.D. and published monograph.
 Even as radically new forms of publication emerge, print-first journals and books continue to reign over the profession.
 No wonder that despite a willingness to explore new media, few historians take the plunge and immerse themselves in the digital world.
 Concerned that online scholarship will be found wanting by their peers and institutions, most shy away.1 Open source knowledge generated through transparent drafting and review procedures does not yet resonate with the norms of the historical profession, nor does the notion that quality scholarship might be freely available.2 Beyond the ivory tower, however, purportedly authoritative histories proliferate throughout the Internet, accessible to all.
 And herein lies an important challenge for professional historians as they confront the digital age.